laststance/react-typescript-todomvc-2022/README.md

 ### Motivation
 Aftter React Conf 2018, It comming v16.8.0 with [Hooks](https://reactjs.org/docs/hooks-intro.html) that's apparently brand new way of Code Design contrast with class base 📝
-In addition, TypeScript adopt so much easier into a `babel` + 'webpack' build system by [Create React App v2.1 TypeScript support](https://github.com/facebook/create-react-app/releases/tag/v2.1.0) official released.
+In addition, TypeScript adopt so much easier into a `babel` + `wbpack` build system by [Create React App v2.1 TypeScript support](https://github.com/facebook/create-react-app/releases/tag/v2.1.0) official released.

 So I was interested what kind of code design and configuration was built. if I build todo with a Hooks and TypeScript. 😀